capsidjs/capsid/README.md

 > Special html class tool

-class-component.js is tool for creating special html class.
-Special html class is a kind of html element which has special behaviours in addition to default ones and characterized by its html class (like `bootstrap`'s "modal" class).
+class-component.js is tool for creating a html class which has special functionality in addition to its default dom behaviour.
+For example, `bootstrap`'s "modal" class is a special class and when the user put `.modal` element in a page, it automatically behaves as a *modal*.
+This library helps you doing things like that.

-class-component.js is a jQuery plugin and exposes one static namespace and one instance property: `$.cc` and `$.fn.cc`.
+class-component.js is a jQuery plugin and exposes 2 namespaces: `$.cc` and `$.fn.cc`.

-The size of minified version is 4.9K.
+The size of the minified version of class-component.js is now 4.9KB.

 ## How to use